Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Introduction

-\paragraph{Auction algorithms} In this paper, we focus on an even simpler subclass of t\^atonnement-type algorithms, called {\em auction algorithms}.
-Whereas prices in t\^atonnement may increase as well as decrease, in auctions prices may only go up.
-Auction algorithms are appealing due to their simplicity and distributed nature: under simple ``ground rules'' the agents outbid each other and in the process converge to an approximate market equilibrium.
-Unlike {the above mentioned works}, these algorithms do not require a central authority and need only minimal coordination between the agents.
-Further, these algorithmic frameworks are quite robust and easily allow for various extensions and generalizations.
-For exchange market models, the first such algorithm was established for linear utilities by Garg and Kapoor \cite{GargK06} (see also \cite[Section 5.12]{nisan2007algorithmic}).
+{\em Auction algorithms} form an even simpler subclass of t\^atonnement-type algorithms.
+These algorithms are decentralized and require only local coordination between agents.
+Agent may take goods from others by outbidding them, i.e., offering slightly higher prices.
+While prices in t\^atonnement may increase as well as decrease, prices in auction algorithms may only go up.
+For exchange market models, the first such algorithm was established for linear utilities---of the form $u(x)=\sum_{j\in G} v_{j}x_{j}$---by Garg and Kapoor \cite{GargK06} (see also \cite[Section 5.12]{nisan2007algorithmic}).
 The algorithm was later improved~\cite{garg2006price} and generalized to separable concave gross substitute utility functions~\cite{garg2004auction}, to a subclass of non-separable gross-substitutes called \emph{uniformly separable}~\cite{garg2007market}, and to a production model with linear production constraints and linear utilities~\cite{kapoor2007auction}.

-There is a long history of auction algorithms both in the optimization and in the economics literature.
+Auction algorithms have been widely used beyond exchange markets, and studied in different contexts in optimization and economics.
 Bertsekas \cite{Bertsekas1981,Bertsekas1990} introduced auction algorithms for assignment and transportation problems.
-Closely related algorithms were introduced for markets with indivisible goods, by Kelso and Crawford \cite{Kelso1982}, and Demange, Gale, and Sotomayor \cite{Demange1986}.
-We will discuss markets with indivisible goods later in this section.
+Closely related algorithms were introduced for markets with indivisible goods---further discussed in Section~\ref{sec:further}---by Kelso and Crawford \cite{Kelso1982}, and Demange, Gale, and Sotomayor \cite{Demange1986}.